jerosmith/Coursera_Getting_and_Cleaning_Data_Course_Project/CodeBook.md

 ## COURSE PROJECT CODE BOOK

 The following table describes the variables of the tidy data set, submitted in task 5 of the assignment.
 For each variable there is information on the data type, measurement domain (time or frequency), a description of the variable and the range of values.
+The units of acceleration are multiples of g and the units of angular velocity are radians/second.

 N°	VARIABLE NAME					DATA TYPE	DOMAIN		DESCRIPTION														RANGE OF VALUES